At home parties, we want consultants to sell products, obtain bookings for future parties, and introduce the income opportunity to others.

 6. Throughout the event, stop periodically to look and listen.
-Look for outgoing guests, for those who may need a few extra dollars, and for those who complain about their jobs or life at home.
+Look for outgoing guests, those who may need a few extra dollars, and those who complain about their jobs or life at home.

 7. Show with your smiles and excitement that being a consultant is fun and profitable.